shader-slang/slang/docs/linking.md

 Linkage
 -------

 The linkage process used in Slang is purposefully fairly straight forwards.
 When linkage occurs all items with linkage have a identifying mangled name.
-That for some mangled names there could be multiple definitions - for example a declaration of a function and a definition of a function.
-If there are multiple definitions, linking aims to determine the one that is 'the best' is then this is used.
+That for some mangled names there could be multiple definitions - for example a declaration of a function and a definition of that function.
+If there are multiple definitions, linking aims to determine the one that is 'best' which is then used.
 A definition is better than a declaration.
 And a definition that is specific to the current target is taken as better than some other definition.

 If there are multiple identical definitions, or definitions where it cannot be determed if one is better than another then one is taken at effectively random.
 This therefore assumes that if there are multiple definitions that they are in effect the same.